tschettervictor/bsd-apps/nextcloud/README.md

   - DNS_PLUGIN (set this to a supported DNS plugin, see caddy docs for details) -only used with DNS_CERT
   - DNS_TOKEN (must have "Zone / Zone / Read" and "Zone / DNS / Edit" permissions on the domain you are using with Caddy) - only used with DNS_CERT
   - CERT_EMAIL (your email to receive cert expiry) - used with DNS_CERT and STANDALONE_CERT
+  - If you do use any type of certificate with a domain, Caddy will obtain a stagin certificate to no excede rate limits.
+Once you have confirmed things are working, remove the "#" from the "#acme_ca" line at the top of the Caddyfile, located at `/usr/local/www/Caddyfile`

 All of the above variable should be changed to fit your environment.
 For more detailed documentation, see https://github.com/danb35/freenas-iocage-nextcloud